 4. Mr. Sanchos Beach Club

 Mr. Sanchos is a very popular excursion for both families and couples alike.
-If you like to pay one price for all you can eat and drink (yes, including those frozen margaritas and other good stuff!), then this might be the a great plan for you.
+If you like to pay one price for all the food you can eat and frozen margaritas you can drink, checl out Mr. Sanchos for the day in Cozumel.

 The beach is gorgeous, the food and drinks are good, and it is a 15 minute cab ride from the cruise port.
 Along with this, you can also kayak and enjoy a pool with a swim up bar.